scottcreed/GettingAndCleaningData/README.md

 The final tidy dataset is written to **Data\GettingAndCleaningDataFinal.csv**

-## UCI HAR Dataset\GettingAndCleaningDataAvgMeandAndStd.csv
+## GettingAndCleaningDataAvgMeandAndStd.csv
-The dataset is then processed to calculate the averages of the measures by activity and subject.
+This dataset contains averages of all of the measures from the dataset above.
+The averages are calculated for each activity/subject combination.

 Names of measures are prepended with avg_ to make it clear that they are averages of the original observations.

-This dataset is written to **Data\GettingAndCleaningDataAvgMeanAndStd.csv**
+This dataset is then written to **Data\GettingAndCleaningDataAvgMeanAndStd.csv**